brunenberg/html-entity-decoder/README.md

 ## Installation

-To install HTML Link Decoder, download the latest release from the GitHub repository and extract the contents.
+To install HTML Entity Decoder, download the latest release from the GitHub repository and extract the contents.
 Inside the `dist` folder, you will find the executable file for the application.

 ## Shortcut for Easy Access

-For your convenience, a shortcut named `HTML Link Decoder.lnk` is included in the project.
-You can place this shortcut on your desktop or any other preferred location for quick access to the HTML Link Decoder application.
+For your convenience, a shortcut named `HTML Entity Decoder.lnk` is included in the project.
+You can place this shortcut on your desktop or any other preferred location for quick access to the HTML Entity Decoder application.
 Simply double-click the shortcut to launch the application without navigating to the installation directory.

 ## Usage

-1. Run the `HTML Link Decoder.exe` file from the `dist` folder.
+1. Run the `html_entity_encoder.exe` file.
 2. Enter the HTML-encoded URL into the input field.
 3. Click the 'Decode' button to decode the URL.
 4. The decoded URL will appear in the output field below.